Harsha Kiran is the founder and innovator of Techjury.net. He started it as a personal passion proje... | See full bio

 According to Southeast Asia’s General Manager, Yeo Siang Tiong, this figure is just the tip of the iceberg.
 Emails are lucrative entry points for cybercriminals since most critical data are sent through email.

-Seven of the world’s top 10 scammers in the U.S. are Blaze Media Solutions, PredictLabs, Sphere Digital, RR Media, Cyber World Internet Services, e-Insites, and Kobeni Solutions.
+Seven of the world’s top 10 scammers are in the US.
+They are Blaze Media Solutions, PredictLabs, Sphere Digital, RR Media, Cyber World Internet Services, e-Insites, and Kobeni Solutions.

 According to the Kaspersky report, the top target for a malicious campaign in 2021 was Spain receiving a share of 9.32%.
 Next to it was Russia with 6.33%, and Italy was third with 5.78%.

 This data shows how Spain was a core target for malicious email campaigns in 2021.